chemzqm/parsefunc/Readme.md

 The backend of file parsing is done by [acorn](https://github.com/ternjs/acorn)

-Beside top level functions, it can understands the exported functions:
+Beside top level functions, it can understands the exported functions like:

 ``` js
 // assigned to this